 Empathy

-Many IT departments are fortunate to have employees who were students and join the IT team in entry-level positions and perhaps grow through the ranks to have leadership positions.
-They can represent and understand students with empathy as it was not too long ago when they were students themselves.
+Many IT departments are fortunate to have employees who were students and joined the IT team in entry-level positions and perhaps grew through the ranks to have leadership positions.
+They can represent and understand students with empathy, as it was not too long ago when they were students themselves.

 Comments are closed